allpix-squared/allpix-squared/src/modules/DepositionReader/README.md

 Track and parent ids of the individual particles which created the energy depositions allow to carry on some of the Monte Carlo particle information from the original simulation.
 A parent id of zero should be used for the primary particle of the simulation, and all track ids have to be recorded before they can be used as parent id.

+With the `output_plots` parameter activated, the module produces histograms of the total deposited charge per event for every sensor in units of kilo-electrons.
+The scale of the plot axis can be adjusted using the `output_plots_scale` parameter and defaults to a maximum of 100ke.

 Currently two data sources are supported, ROOT trees and CSV text files.
 Their expected formats are explained in detail in the following.